 The Florida courts do not lean one way or the other in determining where a child should live.
 Every case is different and the main goal of the courts is to act in the best interest of the child or children.
 Typically, the decision will be based on a number of factors, including:

 - Reason for relocation.

 - The child’s preference (if the child is old enough to offer one).

 The law seeks to help maintain a child’s relationship with non-relocating parents as much as possible, so it is important to be prepared for your hearing.
 It is best to have a specific plan and to offer compelling reasons as to why and how a move would benefit your child.

-If you are sharing custody of your child or children with an ex-spouse and one of you is considering a distant relocation, the experienced attorneys at Martinez-Scanziani & Jimenez Law may be able to help you protect your rights and your relationship with your child.
+If you are sharing custody of your child or children with an ex-spouse and one of you is considering a distant relocation, attorney Antonio Jimenez will help protect your rights and your relationship with your child.
 Call our Miami office today to schedule a free, no-obligation consultation to discuss your unique case.